 Getting Started

-I was finally in a position to start construction on the observatory by mid-2023.
-I was mostly working alone, but for larger jobs that I just couldn’t complete myself, help was enlisted, such as a hiring a backhoe for trenching.
-I decided to build a round building for the 12-1/2-ft dome, and I already have a 14’x30′ metal building on site to use as the “warm” room.
-Once power and Internet are run it will allow connecting the two buildings together via the network.
+I was finally able to start construction of the observatory in mid-2023.
+I was mostly working alone, but for some jobs that I just couldn’t complete myself, I enlisted help, such as a hiring a backhoe for trenching.
+I decided to build a round building under the dome, as I already had a 14’x30′ metal building on site to use as the “warm” room and office.
+Once power and CAT-5 are run, it will connect the two buildings together via my network.

-Trenching to install a conduit for power and Internet, and dig a hole for the pier, were done in conjunction with running a water line from our well to a new garage and garden area.
-The ground here is a thin layer of soil over increasingly thick layers of underlying shale rock.
-The layers started +out so thin a shovel could break them up, but quickly became thick to the point that the small backhoe doing the job could not dig much deeper.
+Trenching to install a conduit for power and the network cable, and also digging a hole for the pier, was done in conjunction with running a water line from our well in our field to our new garage and garden area.
+The ground here is a thin layer of soil over increasingly thicker layers of underlying shale rock.
+The layers started out so thin a shovel could break them up, but quickly became thick to the point that the small backhoe doing the job could not dig much deeper.

-After cleaning out the loose soil and rock from the hole for the pier, it is about two and a half feet deep.
+After cleaning out loose soil and rock from the hole for the pier, it is about two and a half feet deep.
 The bottom is a thick bed of shale.
-A reinforced concrete pad will be poured on top of it before building the block pier base.
+A reinforced concrete pad will be poured on top of it before building a block pier base.

 The block base is three rows high in the photo, and sitting on the concrete pad.
-Shale and dirt is being packed in around it as the hole gets filled again.
-Two more rows will be added as the observatory foundation progresses.
-In the end it will be about 4 feet tall, though a good portion of it will be underground.
-And it will be filled to the top with concrete once finished.
+Shale and dirt are being packed back in around it.
+Two more rows will be added as the observatory foundation progresses, and in the end it will be about 4 feet tall, although a good portion of that will be underground.
+It will be filled to the top with concrete once finished.

 Building the Foundation

-Starting to dig to pour a footer for the foundation.
-It will be about two feet deep to ensure the footer will be below the frost line.
-Another row of block has been added to raise the pier base high enough not to get dirt in it.
-All this digging was done by hand because I couldn’t afford to bring a backhoe back for just this one job.
+Digging by hand in preparation for pouring a footer for the foundation.
+It will be about two feet deep, just enough to ensure the footer is below the frost line.
+Another row of block has also been added to raise the pier base high enough not to get dirt in it.
+All this digging was done by hand because there was no budget for a backhoe just for this one job.

-After multiple days digging and shoveling, cut up pieces of cattle panels were put down as rebar, and the footer was poured.
-It took 26 80-lb bags of ready mix concrete, weighing over 2080-lbs.
+After multiple days digging and shoveling, cut up pieces of cattle panels were laid down as rebar before pouring the footer.
+It took twenty-six 80-lb bags of ready mix concrete, weighing over 2080-lbs.
 No wonder my back aches.

-The first row of blocks is finished and just starting on the second row.
-Two rows will bring the foundation up to almost ground level.
+The first row of blocks is done and just starting on the second row.
+Two rows will bring the foundation up to about ground level.
 The outer diameter is 12′ 2″ and uses exactly 26 blocks for a full circle.
 I’ve never actually laid blocks before, but I’ve watched others do it since I was a kid, so I do know what needs done, more or less.
+I don’t have the budget to pay a brick layer to do the work, and it would extremely difficult to find one on short notice anyway.

-There are four rows total, and for the top two rows that are visible I switched to split-face blocks that match the house foundation.
-Actually they are leftovers from the house foundation, except I came up five short, and had to make a trip to the block company for more.
+There are four rows total, and for the top two rows that are visible, I switched to split-face blocks that match the house foundation.
+Actually they are leftovers from the house foundation, except I came up five short, and had to make a three hour trip to the block company for more.
 Because of the doorway, there’s only twenty-four blocks per row for the top two rows.

 I worked all day on a Saturday to finish mortaring all the joints.
-It’s late Fall 2023 and the weather was alternating between cold, rainy days and the occasional nice day, so I worked every good day that came along.
+This was late Fall 2023 and the weather was alternating between cold, rainy days and the occasional nice day, so I worked every good day that came along.
 I’ve also cleaned up all the excess dirt from digging the foundation, both outside and inside.
-Then I laid down a vapor barrier inside and poured crusher run on top, thinking this would be good enough, and save the cost of pouring a concrete floor (not pouring concrete inside will come back to haunt me).
+Then I laid down a vapor barrier inside and poured crusher run on top, thinking this would be good enough, and save the cost of pouring a concrete floor (Note from the future: not pouring concrete inside while it was easy come back to haunt me later).

 Constructing the Building